 “The Commission had proposed these measures months ago, on the basis of the scientific advice from the European Food Safety Authority,” Vytenis Andriukaitis, the European commissioner for Health and Food Safety said today.

 “Bee health remains of paramount importance for me since it concerns biodiversity, food production and the environment.”

-According to Greenpeace EU, the member states supporting the ban were France, Germany, Spain, Italy, the United Kingdom, the Netherlands, Austria, Sweden, Greece, Portugal, Ireland, Slovenia, Estonia, Cyprus, Luxembourg and Malta, representing 76.1 per cent of the EU population.
+Greenpeace EU, the member states supporting the ban were France, Germany, Spain, Italy, the United Kingdom, the Netherlands, Austria, Sweden, Greece, Portugal, Ireland, Slovenia, Estonia, Cyprus, Luxembourg and Malta, representing 76.1 per cent of the EU population.
 Romania, the Czech Republic, Hungary and Denmark voted against.
 Poland, Belgium, Slovakia, Finland, Bulgaria, Croatia, Latvia and Lithuania abstained from the vote.

 BBC News noted that manufacturers and some farming groups opposed the action, saying the science remains uncertain.